Mostafa-Shakshak/Mostafa-Shakshak/README.md

 **Full-Stack Educational Platform**

-A scalable LMS backend built with Node.js, Express.js, TypeScript, PostgreSQL and Prisma.
+A scalable LMS backend built with **Node.js, Express.js, TypeScript, PostgreSQL and Prisma**.

 - 🔐 Secure authentication and role-based authorization
 - 📚 Course and enrollment management
-- 💳 Subscription and payment integration with Paymob and Stripe
+- 💳 Subscription and payment integration with **Paymob and Stripe**
-- ⚡ Real-time communication with Socket.IO
+- ⚡ Real-time communication with **Socket.IO**
-- 📦 Media storage with Bunny
+- 📦 Media storage with **Bunny**
-- 🔔 Notifications
+- 🔔 Notifications system
 - ⚡ Redis caching
-- 🔄 Background jobs with BullMQ
+- 🔄 Background jobs with **BullMQ**
 - 🏗️ Modular service/repository architecture
 - 🛡️ Centralized validation and error handling
+- 📄 Pagination and standardized API responses
+- 🧩 SOLID principles and clean architecture

 ---